pikesley/uncle-clive/README.md

 ##Sinclair Spectrum Font as a Service

-_v0.2.1_
+_v1.0.0_

 ##Introduction

 You may see a more pointless Thing-as-a-Service today, but I hope not.
 Uncle Clive is a massively over-engineered solution to a problem that I'm _almost 100% certain does not exist_ - rendering text in the 1982 Sinclair Spectrum character set.

-It's mostly an exercise in me learning how to do REST and conneg (and possibly semver).
+It's mostly an exercise in me learning how to do REST and content-negotiation (and possibly semantic-versioning) properly.

 ###Content negotiation